Basics of communication

 An exception are the EFDI telemetry messages.

-The device descriptions are needed by the agrirouter to
+The device descriptions are needed by the receivers to

 Please note that the device description has to be sent every time before the machine starts sending live telemetry data to ensure that all other endpoints are able to update their formerly received device descriptions and new endpoints get the latest updates as well.